-Before the race gets muddy with feet bogging daily grime and I run slap into a mountain full of sharp teeth, I am doing all right.
+Before the race gets muddy with feet-bogging daily grime and I run slap into a mountain standing in my way, I’m doing all right.
 I can be content.

-But I have to work at being content.
+But when it gets hard I have to work at being content.
 It’s not one time accomplishment.
 Contentment is easier to misplace than my keys, my wallet, and that book of stamps that keeps walking off.

 Contentment is elusive.
-Just about the time I’m thinking I’ve got this thing down.
-I finally learned my lesson, I slide back into the pit.
+Just about the time I’m thinking I’ve got this thing down, I finally learned my lesson, I slide back into the pit.
 I don’t notice it on the way down.
-I’m certain those around me do, but all my complaining and grumpiness is completely justified.
-That’s what I tell myself.
+I’m certain those around me do, but all my complaining and grumpiness is completely justified in my own eyes.
+It couldn’t be my fault.

-It comes from wanting to much.
-It comes from being unhappy with my destiny.
-It’s completely different than the failures, and failure is inevitable, that provoke and motivate me to strain toward the prize.
+It comes from wanting to much, from being unhappy with my destiny.
+It’s completely different than the inevitable failures that provoke and motivate me to strain toward the prize.

 When contentment is lost, I gain nothing but a bad attitude.
-I forget all the blessings that surround me.
+I forget all the blessings surrounding me.
 Simple pleasures are overlooked and I fail to recognize the joy I hold in my hands.